gustn3965/SampleCombine/README.md

 ![combine](source/combine.gif)

-I made this simple prjoject looks like example showed in [WWDC](https://developer.apple.com/videos/play/wwdc2019/721/) as possible.
+I made this simple project looks like example showed in [WWDC](https://developer.apple.com/videos/play/wwdc2019/721/) as possible.

 To be honest, It is really not same. because I except server process.